About the RN to bsn program

 - Submit Your UF Online Application

-- Once you complete all sections of the application, you’ll submit the non-refundable $30 application fee online.
+- Once you complete all application sections, you’ll submit the non-refundable $30 application fee online.

-- Your application and fee must be submitted by the UF Online Spring Application Deadline August 29, 2022
+- Your application and fee must be submitted by the UF Online Spring Application Deadline of

 Step 2: Send Official Transcripts